 Restaurants in Dubrovnik

 Fresh fish is always a great option when dining out in Dubrovnik, but it can be very expensive.
 If you are looking for more reasonable fare then pizza and pasta is known to be good in the area and risotto, a local favourite, tends to be as tasty as it is inexpensive.
-Wine and beer are not generally pricey in Dubrovnik, but soft drinks can cost more than expected.
+Wine and beer are not generally pricey in Dubrovnik, comparatively speaking, but soft drinks can cost more than expected.

 Not always the easiest restaurant to find, small cane tables line the steps around the entrance to Rozarij's.
 The fantastic seafood menu keeps diners coming back for more time and time again.
 Flagship dishes include shrimp with white risotto or the mixed buzzara, which is a combination of mussels and scampi cooked in a fragrant court bouillon.
 Open daily for lunch and dinner.
 Be sure to bring cash, as credit cards are not accepted.